County Galway Ireland · Co. Galway · Camus Save · Share

 By air

-Ireland West Airport (Knock) is 2h by car.
-Shannon is 2.5h.
-Most people fly to Dublin or Shannon and rent a car.
+Ireland West Airport (Knock) is around 2 hours by car.
+Most international visitors fly to Dublin or Shannon and drive west.